 There are many types of clutch assemblies available for different applications.
 Most clutch assemblies are friction clutches that work using frictional forces to synchronize speeds between the two shafts.
 Some friction clutches can also work with a little bit of slippage.

 Clutch assemblies consist of several component parts including the flywheel, clutch disc, pressure plate, cover, springs, and bearings.
 The exact configuration of a clutch assembly depends on its specific application.
 In a basic clutch assembly, the clutch disc and pressure plate direct the power from the power source to the driven shaft by pressing tightly against the flywheel.
 The springs and bearings ensure that these discs are pressed tightly together.
 The discs used in a clutch assembly are typically lined with asbestos or resin for friction.
 Ceramic materials are used to create friction in heavy-duty applications.

-To choose the best possible clutch assembly for a given application, many factors must be considered.
-Specifying a clutch on horsepower alone may yield a half-dozen potential candidates.
-Adding criteria such as cycle rate, availability of actuating method and preferred mounting will all have the effect of focusing choices.
 Contact your Mechanical Power specialist to discuss your specific application to determine what type of Clutch Assembly is right for you and what clutch assembly parts you will need.
 Find out why we have become one of the most trusted clutch assembly part suppliers in Illinois and all of the Midwest.